Is Marriage The Fountain of Youth?

 It’s very clear that marriage is beneficial to men’s health and that divorce (or being widowed) is bad for women’s health but not so clear that marriage is good for women’s health.

 Yet, we know for sure that married women live longer.
 So what’s the special sauce of this fountain of youth?
-If you want to learn what it is, go the happy couples blog.
-In particular read this article on the health benefits of being in a healthy relationship.
+If you want to learn what it is, go to this article on the health benefits of being in a healthy relationship.